georkara/Chargym-Charging-Station/README.md

 ## Installation-Requirements
 In order to install, download the zip file or use git.
-Open project, choose system interpreter (_we recommend an environment with Python version 3.7 or above_ because the provided examples are based on Stable-Baselines3
+Open project and in the _Creating Virtual Environment_ panel for example in PyCharm choose interpreter (_we recommend an environment with Python version 3.7 or above_ because the provided examples are based on Stable-Baselines3
 [SB3](https://github.com/DLR-RM/stable-baselines3).
-But if you want you can use other implementations too.) and follow the command:
+But if you want you can use other implementations too.) and keep _requirements.txt_ in the _Dependencies_ option.
+Alternatively, you can follow the following commands:

 ```console
 cd Chargym-Charging-Station-main